cta-observatory/ctapipe/docs/pipeline/index.rst

 User option for step
 ^^^^^^^^^^^^^^^^^^^^
-You can add all required parameters for the stage, and get them at execution time.
+If step class derived form Component, you can add all required parameters for the step, and get them at execution time.
+You have to add a new entry with step's class name.
+!
+Do not use entries in stagers_conf, producer_conf or consumer_conf

 configuration example
 ^^^^^^^^^^^^^^^^^^^^^